-That said we can use experiences involving conflict to embrace a new understanding.
-Conflict is usually a way of telling us that something isn’t right.
-That perhaps we’ve said or done something that reflects an uncertain outcome.
-It’s not something we should leave, but something to be dealt with and a new way of responding to a person or situation.
+We can use experiences involving conflict to embrace a new understanding.
+Perhaps we’ve said or done something that reflects an uncertain outcome.
+But we can always find a new way of responding to a person or situation.

-Conflict is an opportunity for learning, an opportunity for us to question the way we do things.
-We can all go on to create better lives for ourselves through our experiences with conflict.
-Although most of us learn through conflict, we don’t always learn enough to move away from it and therefore will invite more conflict into our lives.
+Conflict is an opportunity for us to learn, an opportunity for us to question the way we have done or do things.
+We can all learn how to create and live better through conflict.
+Although most of us learn through conflict, we don’t always learn enough to move away from it and therefore invite more conflict into our lives.

-By understanding that the way we’re doing things isn’t working properly, should allow us to start thinking differently.
-We should stop wanting to retaliate, because that is what conflict really means.
-I believe we can all learn to consider our actions more purposefully and create more conciliatory choices.
+By understanding that what we’re doing isn’t working, should prompt us to think differently.
+We should learn to consider our actions more purposefully and create more conciliatory choices.
 There is always more than one response open to us.

-We tend to use conflict destructively, which means no one wins.
+When we use conflict destructively, no one wins.
 It’s not a competition and yet we behave as if we are in competition, always having to have the last word.
-Besides, conflict has nothing to do with argument, what we said, what the other person said.
+Conflict has little to do with argument, what the other person said, what we said.